 Menopause and high blood pressure: What's the connection?

-For many women, menopause and high blood pressure seem to go together.
+Menopause and high blood pressure seem to go together.
 Discover why.

 Answer Section

-Blood pressure generally goes up after menopause.
-Some health care providers think changing hormones related to menopause may cause blood pressure to rise.
-Others think an increase in body mass index (BMI) during menopause may be to blame.
+Blood pressure tends to go up after menopause.
+Some healthcare professionals think changing hormones related to menopause may cause blood pressure to rise.
+Others think an increase in body mass index, also called BMI, during menopause may be the cause.

 Changes in hormones during menopause can lead to weight gain.
-The changes also can make blood pressure more sensitive to salt in the diet.
+Also, these changes can make blood pressure more sensitive to salt in the diet.
 When this happens, blood pressure can go up.
-Some types of hormone therapy for menopause also may lead to higher blood pressure.
+Some types of hormone therapy for menopause may lead to higher blood pressure as well.

-To control your blood pressure both before and after menopause, focus on a healthy lifestyle:
+To manage your blood pressure both before and after menopause, focus on a healthy lifestyle:

 - Maintain a healthy weight.

 - Eat heart-healthy foods.
-Choose whole grains, fruits and vegetables.
+Choose whole grains, fruits, and vegetables.

 - Limit salt and processed foods.